30 April is known as May Eve, marking May Day and the beginning of the ancient Celt festival of Beltane.

 May Day harks back to the ancient traditions of the sacrifice of ‘The Green Man’ – a mythical figure representing the eternal battle waged between summer and winter, feast and famine.
 Many pubs in England are still named The Green Man.

-In the Germanic tradition, Walpurgis Night, on April 30th is a moon festival sacred to the goddess Freya.
+Also In the Germanic tradition, Walpurgis Night, on April 30th is a moon festival sacred to the goddess Freya.

 “Walpurga” is another one of Freya’s names.
 The re-dedication of the holiday to “St. Walpurga” was a later Christian addition.

-British May Day Folklore…bringing in the May
+Bringing in the May

 I washed my face in water